We’ve published a new article on a private adoption under the most recently amended Korean law. Please check here.

 At this stage, the public office requires certain documents to receive the report.
 Specifically, the public office will ask foreign adoptive parents to submit some kind of document issued by the government or court of their country that proves their eligibility of adoption under the laws of their country or state of residence.
 This document is very important and you have to contact your local government in advance.
 In recent private adoption case involving the adoptive parents who were U.S. citizens residing in Maryland, the adoptive parents submitted a document titled ‘letter of eligibility for international adoption – Korea’ issued by the Department of Health and Human Services located in Maryland, and this document was accepted without any problem by the Korean local public office.

 It usually takes 1 or 2 weeks to confirm that the report is duly made and received by the public office.
 And it takes additional 1 week or so to get a certificate of adoption from the Korean court.
 By following these steps, the private adoption of Korean child has been completed.

 As mentioned above, adoptive parents residing in the U.S. do not need to establish residency in Korea to adopt a Korean child living in Korea.
 Experienced Korean lawyer can provide prospective adopting parents in the U.S. with full legal services regarding private adoption including drafting and executing adoption agreement with biological parents, filing an adoption report and getting a certificate of adoption on behalf of them.
 By appointing a Korean lawyer as his/her attorney with regard to the adoption, foreign adoptive parents do not need to come out to Korea or show up at the Korean court to complete the adoption.

-If you have any question about adoption in Korea or any other family law related issues, please visit our Legal Consultation center or send your inquiry email directly to firstname.lastname@example.org.
+If you have any question about adoption in Korea or any other family law related issues, please visit our Legal Consultation center or send your inquiry email directly by clicking here.
 Our Korean licensed family lawyers, not a U.S. lawyer residing in Korea, will answer your inquiry.